 At the other end of the spectrum of stoicism, some may find that, rather than getting pushed down, emotions seem to be constantly bubbling up with little warning.
 Some people may just be more emotionally expressive, by temperament.
 Childhood experiences may also play a role.
 Interestingly, sometimes people who have avoided their feelings for a long time can simply get so overwhelmed by emotions that they can no longer keep them under wraps.
 Instead of the person noticing their emotions and then releasing them, the feelings have exploded before the person even realizes what is happening.
 It is scary to feel like emotions have taken control.

 Both suppressing feelings and being overwhelmed by them are extremes.
 Balance is the goal.
 Learn more in the Spirituality section below.

 Emotional regulation is a term used to describe turning emotions up or down, by degrees, as appropriate to the situation at hand.
 Emotional regulation is about learning to respond rather than react.
 A farmer may tend to react to a strong feeling by pushing it down before they even recognize what it is or by simply letting it fly with no consideration of consequences.
 When someone rationally responds, they are engaging their conscious mind to choose to decide the best way to handle the emotion in that moment.

 Recognizing that someone can stop and decide how they are going to respond to a situation may seem unrealistic, especially for someone who has developed strong habits over the years.
 However, people can learn to recognize emotions when they first start to build and to avoid impulsive responses.
 Self-awareness can be developed.
-Find more information online in the article “5 Emotion-Focused Coping Techniques for Stress Relief,” listed in the Further Resources section.
+Find more information online in the article 5 Emotion-Focused Coping Techniques for Stress Relief.

 How you think and behave makes a difference in how you feel.